 We have both one-to-one and group-based programmes that aim to offer emotional support and education around domestic abuse and its impacts.

 RSpace© and Speak Out Speak Now© are TDAS programmes written by domestic abuse specialists in consultation with children and young people.

-NEW PREVENTION & EARLIER IDENTIFICATION PROGRAMME FOR
+PREVENTION & EARLIER IDENTIFICATION PROGRAMME FOR

 TRAFFORD SECONDARY SCHOOLS